MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/index.md

 ## Visualizations, dashboards, and reporting tools

+The [visualization overview](../../viz-overview.md) covers detailed information about data visualization and reporting options.
 Data visualization and reporting is a critical step in the data analytics process.
 Azure Data Explorer integrates with various visualization tools, so you can visualize your data and share the results across your organization.
 Choose from one of the many BI services to best fit your scenario and budget.

 * [Azure Notebooks](../../azure-notebooks.md) - use Azure Notebooks to analyze data in Azure Data Explorer.
 * Excel